Odds and Tails (FAQs)

 What do you feed your dogs, and how many times a day do you feed your dogs?

 My adult dogs get fed 1/3 cup (on average) 2 times a day once in the morning and once at night.
-I feed Victor and FRomm combined, pregnant and lactating girls.
+I feed Health Extension for all my puppy people please visit https://shop.healthextension.com/?ref=PUMPKINPATCHJAC and use the coupon code PUMPKIN PATCH JACKS for a discount on food purchase

 How much and how often should I feed my puppy?

-Each puppy is different, but on average when my puppies are ready to go home they are eating ¼ cup of Taste of The Wild puppy food 3 times a day.
+Each puppy is different, but on average when my puppies are ready to go home they are eating ¼ cup of Health Extension food 3 times a day.

 Do you recommend a crate for my new puppy?